 Physical Therapy Overview

-Welcome to Colorado in Motion’s Physical Therapy page, where we cover what you need to know about receiving physical therapy treatment in Fort Collins, Windsor, and throughout the northern Front Range in Colorado.
+Welcome to Colorado in Motion’s Physical Therapy page, where we cover what you need to know about receiving physical therapy services in Fort Collins, Windsor, and throughout the northern Front Range region in Colorado.

 What is Physical Therapy?